Frequently asked questions

 I have turned 50 – when will I receive my invitation?

 Age of the first invitation varies from 48 to 53 years.
-This is due to that the municipaities are being invited in a specific order over a two-year period.
+This variation in age is due to the municipaties being invited in a specific order over a two-year period.
 You can check here to find out which birth cohorts are being invited in your district and when your area is scheduled for invitations.

 The mammography bus is in my district – will I receive an invitation?

 If you were born in one of the birth cohorts currently being invited in your district, you will receive an invitation.
-You can check this overview to see which birth cohorts are currently being invited in your district.
+Check this table to see the birth cohorts invited in your district.

 Are mammograms painful?

-Studies show that the women in BreastScreen Norway do not find mammograms as painful anymore.
+Studies show that women in BreastScreen Norway do not find mammograms very painful anymore.
 On a scale from 0 to 10, women give an average score of about 2.5 when rating how painful the examination is.

 Some may still experience discomfort or pain, especially those who already have pain in their shoulders and/or neck.
 Let the radiographers know if this applies to you so they can adjust the examination to minimize discomfort.